chen-jl99/IIOForRideHailing/README.md

 ## Dataset

 In the numerical experiment section of our paper, we use the real data as input, which are restricted to access inside Meituan.
-Here we generate some "fake" data to run the code.
+Here we generate some demo data to run the code.

 ## Usage